rosebox/rosebox/README.md

 # Rosebox 🌹

-Rosebox is a Typescript library that models CSS in Typescript in a way that leverages the capabilities of Typescript's type system and Javascript as a programming language, providing strong types, functions, and an overall more structured and improved syntax.
+Rosebox is a Typescript library that models CSS in Typescript in a way that leverages the capabilities of Typescript's type system and Javascript as a programming language, providing strong types, functions, and overall a more structured syntax.

+## IMPORTANT NOTE

+You can already use all the CSS properties in Rosebox, missing props in the API only indicates that they are not **YET** strongly typed.

 ## Docs